Back to subject area

 20 Credits (Compulsory)

-This module will enable you to understand concepts such as motivation, perception, personality, and attitudes and gain insight into the underlying factors including organisational culture in influencing and shaping employee behaviour.
+By providing an understanding of the intricacies of motivations and leadership to unravelling the mysteries of change, this module will enable students to understand concepts such as motivation, perception, personality, and attitudes and gain insight into the underlying factors including organisational culture in influencing and shaping employee behaviour.

 Throughout your BSc (Hons) Business and Entrepreneurship course, you’ll engage with practical opportunities across Birmingham, the West Midlands and surrounding areas.
 These experiences are carefully integrated with your academic modules to support your development.
 You’ll be guided by experienced entrepreneurs and supported by university staff, with progress monitored through structured reflection and assessment.
 You’ll also collaborate with local businesses, social enterprises and startup networks, helping you to build insight, confidence and a deeper understanding of entrepreneurial practice.
 These opportunities are designed to help you apply theory to real-life scenarios and grow into a capable and reflective graduate.